mmuttir/todo-app/README.md

 This is a simple Todo application with both frontend and backend.
 You can run this project either directly on your machine or using Docker.

 ## Prerequisites

 - Node.js (https://nodejs.org/)
 - Docker (https://www.docker.com/) (if you plan to use Docker)
 - A running instance of MongoDB (if you donot plan to use Docker)
 - Make sure that port 3000, 5000, and 27017 are not used by any application.
 If you are planning to run without Docker, port 27017 should be used MongoDB.
 - Moesif CORS extension for Google Chrome (https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc)

 ## Setup

 ### Running on your machine

-1. Navigate to both `todo-api` and `todo-app` directories in separate terminal windows.
+1. Navigate to both `api` and `app` directories in separate terminal windows.

 2. In each directory, run `npm install` to install necessary dependencies.

-3. In the `todo-api` directory, start the backend server with `npm start`.
+3. In the `api` directory, start the backend server with `npm start`.

-4. In the `todo-app` directory, start the frontend with `npm start`.
+4. In the `app` directory, start the frontend with `npm start`.

 5. Ensure the Moesif CORS extension is installed and enabled in your Google Chrome browser.